dracidoupe/graveyard/docs/dev-docs/infrastructure.rst

 * [AWS RDS](https://aws.amazon.com/rds/) for hosting database
 * [AWS S3](https://aws.amazon.com/s3/) for hosting static data and uploaded content

-Old version is running on [EC2 instance](https://aws.amazon.com/ec2/).
+Old version is running on an [EC2 instance](https://aws.amazon.com/ec2/).

 User Content Hosting
 --------------------

 User-uploaded content (user icons, gallery pictures etc.) is hosted on S3 im the `uploady.dracidoupe.cz` budket/domain.

 There is no sharing with the old version: content from current production needs to be uploaded/synchronized manually.
 This needs to happen on a bastion host as the EC2 instance can't talk to Amazon APIs because of obsoleted openssl.
 Use [aws s3 sync . s3://uploady.dracidoupe.cz/whatever](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html) command.

 Static File Hosting
 --------------------

 Static files (like CSS) are now hosted from within Heroku [using whitenoise](http://whitenoise.evans.io/en/stable/django.html).
 They [should be migrated to CDN](https://github.com/dracidoupe/graveyard/issues/2).

 Error Reporting
 ---------------

 Exceptions are sent to [Sentry](https://sentry.io/welcome/).
 Sentry is configured to push information about new exceptions into [#serverove-novinky Slack channel](https://dracidoupe.slack.com/archives/C7FMV74DT).

 Installation
 ============

 Graveyard is not yet intended to be universally installable, but it plans to be.
 Current assumptions about production follows.

 Configuration
 -------------